Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights - NewsBreak

 Jets stats and trends

-- The Jets have been underdogs by 10.5 points or more once this season and covered the spread.
+- This year, the Jets won ATS in their only game as an underdog of 10.5 points or more.

-- New York's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- New York's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- When New York records more than 22.9 points, it is 2-0 against the spread and 2-0 overall.
+- When New York scores more than 22.9 points, it is 2-0 against the spread and 2-0 overall.

-- In games that New York totals over 352.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- When New York totals more than 352.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year the Jets have 15 turnovers, three fewer than the Colts have takeaways (18).
+- The Jets have turned the ball over 15 times, three fewer times than the Colts have forced turnovers (18).

 Home and road insights

-- At home this season, Indianapolis has two wins against the spread and is 1-3 overall.
+- Indianapolis has covered the spread twice at home, and is 1-3 overall there, this year.

-- In four home games this year, Indianapolis has hit the over twice.
+- This season, in four home games, Indianapolis has hit the over twice.

-- New York is 0-4 overall, and winless against the spread, away from home.
+- New York is winless against the spread, and 0-4 overall, away from home.

-- In four road games this season, New York has gone over the total twice.
+- This year, in four away games, New York has hit the over twice.

 Powered by Data Skrive.